 Fundraising events revenue represents monies raised from fundraiser events.
 Revenue is recognized when monies are received.

 (iv) Rental income

-Rental income represents the sublet rental income earned from tenant sharing the facilities with United Way for the City of Kawartha Lakes.
+Rental income represents the sublet rental income earned from tenant sharing the facilities with United Way Haliburton Kawartha Lakes.
 This income is recognized on an accrual basis.